orenc-star/OC-DataViz/final-project-part-three.md

                         <ul class="list-disc list-inside space-y-2">
                              <li><strong>Prioritized Essential Amenities:</strong> Based on feedback, I switched the focus from "Restaurants" to "Grocery Stores," as this is a more universal and frequent need for the target student audience.</li>
                             <li><strong>Redesigned Transportation Chart:</strong> The initial transportation visual was unclear.
 It was redesigned into a back-to-back bar chart comparing commute time and bus frequency, which allows for easier sorting and comparison.</li>
-                            <li><strong>Introduced "Podium" Charts:</strong> To support the new persuasive narrative, I developed "podium" style charts for each preference.
-This design clearly and quickly communicates the "winning" neighborhood for each category.
-For clarity, I used a unique color for each neighborhood rather than confusing medal colors.</li>
-                            <li><strong>Implemented Interactive Radar Chart:</strong> Based on professor feedback, the final summary radar chart was transformed from a static image into an interactive tool.
-Users can now select and compare a custom set of 3-5 preferences, making the final recommendations feel highly personalized and actionable.</li>
                         </ul>
                     </div>
                 </div>